Rhythm section: Instruments

 The instrumentalists used in a rhythm section vary according to the style of music and era.
 Modern pop, rock and jazz band rhythm sections typically consist of a drummer, a bass player, and one or more players of chordal instruments (e.g., a pianist, guitarist, etc.).
 The term rhythm section may also refer to the instruments in this group (named collectively the "rhythm section instruments").

 Klezmer bands rarely have percussion, but rely heavily on a bass instrument, often brass, and a piano or accordion.

 Traditional dance music bands from Central and Eastern Europe often build their rhythm section around a double bass and viola - the musician designated with the German term "Bratscher".

 In music industry parlance, the amplifiers and some of the instruments are nicknamed the "backline."
 Backline instruments are commonly provided for bands at music festivals and other concerts where several bands will play during an event.

 By providing these backline instruments, the changeover process is quickened when new bands take the stage.

-The backline typically includes large and heavy items that are hard to transport, including large bass amplifiers and guitar amplifiers and their speaker cabinets, the drum kit (usually minus the cymbals and the snare drum, which each drummer brings from home), a Hammond organ, stage piano, and a keyboard amplifier.
+The backline typically consists of large and heavy items that are hard to transport; this may include large bass amplifiers and guitar amplifiers and their speaker cabinets, a drum kit (with or without cymbals and a snare drum, which drummers often provide themselves), a Hammond organ, stage piano, and a keyboard amplifier.

-Even when a venue or festival provides a backline amplification, musicians must still supply some instruments themselves, such as guitars, an electric bass, and in some cases the cymbals and/or the snare drum.

-The venue informs musicians about which instruments are supplied as the backline for a specific concert or stage and in many cases, the contract signed by the band and the venue/promoter contains an explicit list of the backline gear that will be on stage, even specifying brand names and model numbers.
+Notwithstanding being provided amplifiers, an instrumentalist almost always needs to bring their own instrument (i.e. a guitar or bass).
+A venue often informs musicians about which instruments are supplied as the backline for a given performance, and in many cases, the contract signed by the band and the venue/promoter contains an explicit list of the backline gear that will be on stage, even specifying brand names and model numbers.